 - a.
-Determines information security requirements for the information system or information system service in mission/business process planning; - b.
-Determines, documents, and allocates the resources required to protect the information system or information system service as part of its capital planning and investment control process; and - c.
+Determines information security requirements for the information system or information system service in mission/business process planning; - Determines, documents, and allocates the resources required to protect the information system or information system service as part of its capital planning and investment control process; and - c.
 Withdrawn: Not applicable to COV

 Supplemental Guidance: Resource allocation for information security includes funding for the initial information system or information system service acquisition and funding for the sustainment of the system/service.
-Related controls: PM-3, PM-11.